PayU/prometheus-api-metrics/README.md

 - durationBuckets - Buckets for response time in seconds. `default: [0.001, 0.005, 0.015, 0.05, 0.1, 0.2, 0.3, 0.4, 0.5]`
 - requestSizeBuckets - Buckets for request size in bytes. `default: [5, 10, 25, 50, 100, 250, 500, 1000, 2500, 5000, 10000]`
 - responseSizeBuckets - Buckets for response size in bytes. `default: [5, 10, 25, 50, 100, 250, 500, 1000, 2500, 5000, 10000]`
+- useUniqueHistogramName - Add to metrics names the project name as a prefix (from package.json)
+- metricsPrefix - A custom matrics names prefix, the package will add underscode between your prefix to the metric name.
+- excludeRoutes - Array of routes to exclude.
+Routes should be in your framework syntax.

 ### Access the metrics